AdyGCode/SaaS-BED-Notes/Session-04/S04-Portfolio-Work.md

 - An applicant may have zero or more applications (FUTURE FEATURE)

 Remember that soft deletes will be required.

+### Applications (FUTURE FEATURE)

+The applications feature will allow an applicant will be able to apply for a position.

+This feature is *not* to be implemented at this time.

 ### Roles and Permissions